hey-adora/artcord/README.md

 - `docker compose up`

-### Build manually.
+### Build manually on Arch linux.

+before you can run it manually, you need to setup the mongodb database first.
+Easiest way would be `cd mongo && docker compose up` which will only start the database instance.

+And then you can run the website with:

+1. `sudo pacman -S rustup sudo git base-devel go binaryen nodejs npm`
+2. `npm -g i tailwindcss`
-1. `rustup toolchain install stable` - make sure you have Rust stable
+3. `rustup toolchain install stable`
-2. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
+4. `rustup target add wasm32-unknown-unknown`
-3. `cargo leptos serve` - install `cargo-generate` binary (should be installed automatically in future)
-4. `npm install -g sass` - install `dart-sass` (should be optional in future)

-## Updating css

-1. `npm -g i tailwindcss`
-1. `tailwindcss -i input.css -o style/output.css -c tailwind.config.js -w`
+5. `rustup default stable`
+6. `cargo install wasm-bindgen-cli`
+7. `cargo run --package artcord-builder`

+it should also work with `cargo-leptos serve` but i dont use it personally.